Would you like to easily produce

 commands to describe your picture?

-Here is a free solution that works with Internet Explorer +
+Here is a free solution that works in any browser that has

 This is the main page (HTML version) for the ASCIIsvg.js script which makes it